AWS VPC Flow Dashboard

 These downloads could be also interesting for you

-Sigma Windows inbuilt detection rules
+Sigma Sysmon detection rules